Performance Benchmarks

 Strada vs Python

 Python's interpreted bytecode VM adds overhead to every operation.
 Strada compiles to native code, making it dramatically faster across the board.
-Python's string concatenation with += is catastrophically slow due to immutable string copies — nearly 2,000x slower than Strada.
+Python's string concatenation with += is catastrophically slow due to immutable string copies — over 2,000x slower than Strada.

 Strada vs Ruby